FindMySchool LogoFindMySchool

 Progress 8 context: The Progress 8 score of -0.38 indicates that, on average, pupils made slower progress from Year 6 to Year 11 than comparable cohorts nationally.
 This metric reflects prior attainment and suggests that, while the school serves its community well, the pace of progress between key stages remains an area for improvement.
 However, recent curriculum changes may positively impact future cohorts.

-Exam attainment: GCSE attainment is below the England average.
-The Attainment 8 score of 40.2 sits below the national mean, and the Progress 8 metric confirms slower progress.
+Exam attainment: GCSE attainment is mixed.
+The Attainment 8 score is 44, and the Progress 8 metric of -0.38 confirms slower progress.
 This is not a school for families seeking the highest exam outcomes; it is a comprehensive secondary serving mixed-ability community cohorts.
 The 2025 Ofsted inspection emphasised that recent curriculum improvements have not yet been reflected in published results, suggesting a lag between teaching improvement and examination performance.

 Sixth form growth: The sixth form is relatively young, opening just over a decade ago.
 It is smaller than many established sixth forms.
 Families considering A-Levels should be aware that subject choice breadth, while reasonable, will be more limited than at larger sixth form centres.